RaunoArike/Quiz-Game-App/docs/agendas/week3.1_minutes.md

 - What is our schedule for writing the draft?
 - Discuss the assignment template.
 Can we split up portions between different people?
 - Do we have a team to collaborate with?
+- We also need to finish (individually) the information literacy module

 ## Development details
 - Checkstyle - complete the template and add it to the project